baptisteNicolas29/cmdo/README.md

 # WHAT IS CMDO (maya commands object)
-`cmdo` is an oop python maya wrapper.
+`cmdo` is an oop maya python wrapper.
 It is mainly composed of a library of nodes (maya node wrappers classes)
 and an api to enable high level operations on nodes (ie: lockAndHideTransforms ect).
 At its core cmdo is built to operate on any kind of maya data, its nodes can be initialised with
-object names, MObjects or cmdo custom nodes
+object names, MObjects, MSelectionLists, MPlugs or cmdo custom nodes

-`cmdo` integrates all `maya.cmds` functions in its namespace, through a wrapper to convert data between the two
+`cmdo` integrates all `maya.cmds` functions in its namespace, through a wrapper to convert data between the two.
+The conversion is done at function call time.

 Its purpose is to facilitate the interaction between maya and programmers and to be able to interact with any
-node type found in maya in an oop manner.
+node types found in maya in an oop manner while maintaining acceptable performance.
 To do this cmdo uses `maya.api.OpenMaya` for the base of its objects.

 Furthermore, all cmdo nodes get data on demand most of the time, so we avoid heavy loading of the library and this
 enables cmdo nodes to always be up to date with their maya counterpart.